jammythedreamer/jammythedreamer/README.md

 ### Career

-- B.S. degrees, in Computer Science Engineering from Seoul National University, Seoul, Korea, in 2021
+- B.S. degrees, in Computer Science and Engineering from Seoul National University, Seoul, Korea, in 2021
 - Bagelcode, 2020.12.21~

 ### Interest